Khaan

 What should I order at Khaan?

 Go with the tasting menu.
-Khaan's format is built around it: Chef Sujira 'Aom' Pongmorn structures the meal to trace ingredients back to their source provinces across Thailand, and that narrative only lands in full through the multi-course sequence.
+Khaan's format is built around it: Chef Sujira 'Aom' Pongmorn structures the meal to trace ingredients back to their source provinces across Thailand, that narrative only lands in full through the multi-course sequence.
 Add the wine or tea pairing if budget allows — the pairing is part of how the menu is designed to be experienced.

 Is Khaan good for solo dining?

-Yes, and arguably the best format for it.
+Yes, arguably the best format for it.
 A tasting menu driven by regional sourcing and modern technique rewards focus, which solo diners bring.
 The elegant dining room with deep red interiors is composed rather than lively, so you won't feel conspicuous eating alone.
 Call ahead (+66 92 441 6547) to confirm counter or bar seating if that's your preference — the venue data doesn't specify availability, but it's worth asking.

 Can Khaan accommodate groups?